Companies that use Salesforce (Sales, Service, Marketing Cloud)

 A note on methodology

 I am naming names here deliberately.
-Zapier, Kahoot, Bitwarden, Seismic, Eventbrite, Rippling, Toast, Deliveroo, GitKraken, Glean, Notion, Superhuman, HackerRank, SeatGeek, Rakuten, AlphaSense, Betterment, Pluralsight, Motive, LearnWorlds -- these are real companies whose sales leaders responded to this poll.
-I am happy to be fact-checked.
-If you work at any of these companies and want to confirm or dispute what CRM you use, my inbox is open.
-The data is real.
+Zapier, Kahoot, Bitwarden, Seismic, Eventbrite, Rippling, Toast, Deliveroo, GitKraken, Glean, Notion, Superhuman, HackerRank, SeatGeek, Rakuten, AlphaSense, Betterment, Pluralsight, Motive, LearnWorlds - these are real companies whose sales leaders responded to this poll.
+Feel free to ask any salesperson who works in these companies if you want to verify for yourself :)

 What This Tells Us